Super0silveR/CodingLab/Setup/readme.md

 When the setup is complete lets do 6 tests : Hello World, Basic calculs, If conditions, Loops and functions.
 Then let's do some language specific adjustements to explore.

+By 22/10/24 I decided to add Bash, Haskell and SQL in order to diversify even more my laboratory